 Boston Temporo-Mandibular Joint Dysfunction (TMJ) Surgery

 Temporo-Mandibular Joint Dysfunction (TMJ) is a common condition that affects a wide variety of people.
-Our TMJ specialists at Boston Center for Oral Health are experienced at treating the underlying cause of TMJ and greatly improving the quality of life for those who suffer from it.
+Our TMJ specialists at Boston Center for Oral Health are experienced in treating the underlying cause of TMJ and greatly improving the quality of life for those who suffer from it.

 What are the signs and symptoms of TMJ?